zeglerbej/ScrabbleAnagramMachine/README.md

 Polish scrabble anagram learnig app.
 Menu is in Polish.

+Diacritics in word lists should be substituted with numbers 1-9 in alphabetical order (Ą=1, Ć=2 etc.).

 All word lists should be stored in .txt files, each word in a different line.
 Solved anagram is deleted from the chosen list!!!